 4. Nationally, many banks offer student loan interest rates ranging from 7% to 12%, depending on the scheme, course, and collateral status.

-5. Under PM-Vidyalaxmi (a government scheme launched in Nov 2024), loans up to ₹7.5 lakh can be collateral-free, and for families with income ≤ ₹8 lakh per annum, 3% interest subvention is offered - meaning the effective rate becomes ~3% lower than baseline.
+5. Under PM-Vidyalaxmi (a central scheme launched in November 2024), loans up to ₹10 lakh can be collateral-free and guarantor-free, and for families with income ≤ ₹8 lakh per annum, a 3% interest subvention is offered on loans up to ₹10 lakh during the moratorium - meaning the effective rate becomes lower than baseline.

 Because of the above, a typical student in Manipur might see interest rates between 8.5% and 11%, with lower or subsidised effective rates under government schemes.